-Join Chad Chelius for an in-depth discussion in this video Using the new materials controls in a real-world project, part of Photoshop CS6 Creative Cloud New Features Workshop.
+Join Chad Chelius for an in-depth discussion in this video Using the new materials controls in a real-world project, part of Photoshop CS6 New Features Overview.

 Now that Chad has introduced the new materials controls in the Creative Cloud update, let's take a look at how these might apply to a real world scenario.
 Photoshop CS6 now offers the ability to create normal maps based off of the diffuse map.
 This is a huge time saver, because normal maps can be used to give the impression of more detailed surfaces on your 3D objects.
 Let's take the example of this sphere here that has a concrete texture applied to it.
 We can look at this texture and see that it's a simple concrete image that's been created so that it can tile seamlessly across the surface without visible seams appearing as the image crosses the surface of the object.
 Now, this alone makes the Sphere appear a bit more weathered and real.
 However, it lacks the depth of a real concrete surface that would have pits and small imperfections in the surface that would keep it from be perfectly smooth.
 You can see that the reflection that's on here.